The Great American Splurge

 According to the retail trade association, as many as 137.4 million consumers planned to shop this Thanksgiving weekend, nearly a whopping 60 percent of Americans.
 This figure is up from last year’s 135.8 million people.
 This includes both in-store shopping as well as online shopping, which, as you might have noticed, is becoming a huge deal.

-Black Friday remains the busiest shopping day, with 74 percent of consumers telling the NRF they plan to venture out into the crowds to take advantage of gotta-have-it bargains.
+Black Friday remains the busiest shopping day, with 74 percent of consumers telling the NRF they planned to venture out into the crowds to take advantage of gotta-have-it bargains.

 But e-commerce is quickly catching up, with the internet-only Cyber Monday second in sales to Black Friday.
 For the first time this holiday season, online purchases are expected to account for more than 10 percent of all retail sales, according to consumer research firm eMarketer.
 “Online sales,” reports Bloomberg, “are likely to climb to $94.7 billion, representing almost 11 percent of total sales in November and December, an all-time high.”